jina-ai/finetuner/README.md

 )
 ```

-Fine-tuning might take some time until finish.
-Once it is done, you can re-connect your run with:
+Fine-tuning might take 5 minute to finish.
+You can later re-connect your run with:

 ```python
 import finetuner